SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

 \subsection{Dataset analysis}

 \textbf{BSData.}~\cite{schlagenhauf2021industrial} is an industrial surface defect dataset containing close-up images of ball screw drive spindles with pitting defects.
 The dataset comprises 1,104 images with 394 pixel-level segmentation masks captured under realistic laboratory conditions.
 Detection is challenging due to the small size and low contrast of defects.
-Fig.~\ref{fig:bsd_example} shows an example image (\textbf{a}) with corresponding annotations (\textbf{b}).

 We filter the dataset to the two most frequent resolutions ($1130{\times}460$ and $1540{\times}645$ pixels) for consistent processing, resulting in 1,035 images: 710 defect-free and 325 defective, containing 357 annotated defect instances leading to a training data distribution of 65/15/20\%.
 Most defective images contain a single defect (299), while 20 contain two and 6 contain three instances.
-We analyze the spatial distribution of defects in the retained images in Fig.~\ref{fig:heatmap_1130} and~\ref{fig:heatmap_1540}, which shows a strong bias toward the upper left quadrant, likely due to the recording setup.
-This non-uniform distribution motivates our mask generation strategy in Sec.~\ref{sec:synthdatapipe} to ensure realistic defect placement.
+We analyze the spatial distribution of defects in the retained images (Figs.~10a and 10b in the supplementary material), which shows a strong bias toward the upper left quadrant, likely due to the recording setup.
+This non-uniform distribution motivates our mask generation strategy in Sec.~A.1 in the supplementary material to ensure realistic defect placement.

-We extract defect patches from training images using segmentation masks for prompt generation, LoRA~\cite{hu2021loralowrankadaptationlarge} fine-tuning, and quality evaluation.
+We extract defect patches from training images using segmentation masks for prompt generation (Fig.~\ref{fig:defect_label}), LoRA~\cite{hu2021loralowrankadaptationlarge} fine-tuning, and quality evaluation.
 Each instance is cropped with surrounding context and resized to $1024{\times}1024$\,px; when multiple defects overlap, only the largest is retained.
-This yields 221 patches (Fig.~\ref{fig:patches}).
-We provide a more detailed analysis of defect size and shape characteristics in the supplementary material (Sec.~\ref{sec:appendix_bsd}).
+This yields 221 patches.
+We provide a more detailed analysis of defect size and shape characteristics in the supplementary material (Sec.~A.1).